Can Ashwagandha Affect Menstrual Cycle?

 3. Fights Redness and Swelling

-Sometimes, when there’s a lot of swelling (or inflammation) in your body, it can affect your periods.
-But Ashwagandha fights this inflammation, which can help keep your periods regular.
+Redness and swelling are basically what we refer to as inflammation.
+Having a lot of these on your body can go a long way to affect your cycle, making it intermittent.
+But Ashwagandha fights this which can help keep your periods regular.

-• Choose a Reputable Source: Ensure that you are using a high-quality ashwagandha supplement from a reputable source.
-Quality and purity can vary among products, so it’s essential to choose a reliable brand
+- Choose a Reputable Source: It’s not only about usage, but getting high-quality types from right sources is equally important.
+Quality and purity can vary among products, so it’s essential to choose a reliable brand.

 Yes, you can take Ashwagandha for an extended period.
-You can go ahead and have it daily so far as you’re heeding to the recommended dosage.
+You can have it daily as far as you’re heeding to the recommended dosage.

 However, it’s good to talk it out with your doctor before considering as a regimen, especially if you’re currently on another medication, or have any health issues.